Modern Warfare (Community): Reception

 "Modern Warfare" first aired on NBC on May 6, 2010.
 In its original American broadcast, the episode was viewed by an estimated 4.35 million viewers, and it scored a 2.0 rating in the 18- to 49-year-old demographic according to Nielsen (Nielsen ratings are audience measurement systems that determine the audience size and composition of television programming in the United States); this means that 2.0 percent of all households with viewers aged 18 to 49 years old were watching television at the time of the episodes' airing.

 The episode received much acclaim from critics.
 Jonah Krakow of IGN gave the episode a 9.7 out 10, calling it "Incredible," and also stated: "Most sitcoms don't have as many water-cooler moments as serialized adventure shows like Lost or 24, but I know this episode of Community will be an exception."
 Emily VanDerWerff of The A.V.
 Club gave the episode an A and called it "one of the best episodes of TV of the season", praising it for feeling "both very funny and very serious" and for including strong character moments.
 Jason Hughes gave the episode a positive review, noting that "like most action movies, there isn't a whole lot more to say about the plot.
 But, like action movies, it was a hell of a lot of fun to watch it all go down."
 Sean Gandert of Paste gave the episode a 9.1/10, calling it "phenomenal" and describing it as within "spitting distance" of being the best episode of the season.

 TIME critic James Poniewozik named "Modern Warfare" the third best TV episode of 2010, writing "A lot of sitcoms can make you laugh.
 It's a rare one that can so fully share the sense of joy its cast, writers and crew have in making the show."
-For his work on the episode, Lin was nominated for a NAACP Image Award for Outstanding Directing in a Comedy Series.
+For his work on the episode, Lin was nominated for an NAACP Image Award for Outstanding Directing in a Comedy Series.

 In TV.com's ranking of all 110 episodes of the series, they placed the episode third overall, and wrote "one of the purest expressions of genre appreciation and compact sitcom storytelling that we've seen on broadcast TV in the 21st century."
 Chancellor Agard of Entertainment Weekly also ranked it as the show's third-best episode, noting it "set the bar for all the great Community genre parodies that followed", while Jordan Moreau of Variety included it in his list of the show's 12 best episodes.